 WHY IS BRIGHTON BEACH IN THE UNITED KINGDOM FULL OF STONES?

 Short story for children wrote by Elena JR, creator of Sita & Nena.

-- Dedicated to Helia and Iris, my nieces, and all the little ones and not so little ones who live in the city of Brighton & Hove, United Kingdom.
+- Dedicated to Helia and Iris, my nieces, and all the little ones and not so little ones who live in the city of Brighton & Hove (England, United Kingdom).

 Once upon a time there was a city in the south of England called Brighton.
-This city was really well known because of its beautifull beaches, with white and fine sand.
-Families from everywhere in England came to Brighton to spend their holidays enjoying the sun and the beach.
+This city was really well known because of its beautiful beaches, with white and fine sand.
+Families from everywhere came to Brighton to spend their holidays enjoying the sun and the beach.

 But one day, the weatherman said that the worst, most dangerous storm ever would come to Brighton… Just in case, everybody who was living in Brighton at that time went up to the hills (Hanover and Seven dials) for the duration of the storm, in order to save themselves.